katahiromz/YappyCam/README.md

 It is a freeware that is released under the terms of the 3-clause BSD license.

+## NOTICE

+- Please use the camera in a bright place.
+- Video files consume storage space.
+Pay attention to the available space on the storage medium.

 ## Contact us

 Katayama Hirofumi MZ